scslab/cs240h-notes/12-information-flow-control/information-flow-control.md

 * Can wrap privileges in closures.

-* Gates, which take privileges and return privilege descriptions so someone can require you to have privileges to do something, but does not force you to delegate those privileges in order to prove that you have them.
+* Can use "Gates", which take privileges and return privilege descriptions, so someone can require you to have privileges to do something, without forcing you to delegate those privileges in order to prove that you have them.

-Augmenting normal I/O actions with labels.
+Augmenting normal I/O actions with labels:

 ~~~ {.haskell}
 {-# LANGUAGE Trustworthy #-}